lio-web/new-python/README.md

 # Usage Examples
-Here’s how to use the Customer, Restaurant, and Review models with the seeded data.
+Here’s how to use the Customer, Restaurant, and Review models with the data.

 Customer Model
 ```py